-The UK has had a love affair with dairy for a number of years.
-Back in the 1930’s the government funded a Milk Marketing board, an organisation that actively encourage initiatives on new types of dairy foods, and widely promoted the consumption of dairy products.
+The UK has had a love affair with dairy for several years.
+Back in the 1930s, the government funded a Milk Marketing board, an organisation that actively encouraged initiatives on new types of dairy foods and widely promoted the consumption of dairy products.

 Research into food allergies

 It is interesting to learn that our bodies produce an antibody against milk – and once weaned, 70% of us stop producing lactase, the enzyme used to digest milk sugar.
 This inability to digest lactose is also commonly referred to as lactose intolerance.
 Symptoms are bloating, abdominal pain, flatulence and diarrhoea.
-Just as common, however, are food allergies to dairy produce, which can produce numerous symptoms such as nasal congestion, excessive mucus production, respiratory complaints, and can even provoke skin conditions such as eczema.
+However, food allergies to dairy produce are just as common, which can produce numerous symptoms such as nasal congestion, excessive mucus production, respiratory complaints, and even provoke skin conditions such as eczema.

-800mg is the RDA (recommended daily allowance) of calcium, with slightly less needed for young children, and rising up to 1200mg for teenagers – and the intake of calcium should be at the correct ratio to magnesium which is 2:1.
+800mg is the RDA (recommended daily allowance) of calcium, with slightly less needed for young children and rising to 1200mg for teenagers – and the intake of calcium should be at the correct ratio to magnesium, which is 2:1.
 Although high amounts of calcium are found in dairy products, it’s ratio to magnesium is 10:1 in milk, and 28:1 in cheese, so relying on dairy products for calcium is likely to lead to magnesium imbalance.
-Seeds, nuts, kale, cabbage, carrots, broccoli and cauliflower all provide calcium and magnesium in a ratio more in line with our bodies’ requirements, plus with the added bonus of other important minerals and vitamins.
+Seeds, nuts, kale, cabbage, carrots, broccoli and cauliflower all provide calcium and magnesium in a ratio more in line with our bodies’ requirements, plus the bonus of other important minerals and vitamins.

 The following foods are great alternative sources of calcium:

 – Cup of mixed sea veg – 2100mg